kkensuke/myjb/_build/html/_sources/others/usefulMacApps/usefulMacApps.md

 You can speedup/down youtube video easily.
 Playback speed range is 0.25x~16x and you can decide speed interval.

-## IINA

-Good video player

-## G app launcher for Safari
+## G app launcher

-You can use Google apps(Google map, Google Keep, YouTube, etc.) as extensions in Safari.
+You can use Google apps(Google map, Google Keep, YouTube, etc.) as extensions in Safari, Firefox.

 ## Zotero